All Episodes

 I don't know if there's a purpose for it.

-Um but I think that it's totally like balanceable.
+But I think that it's totally like balanceable.

 I don't know a lot about methane.

-Uh I know that burning it's pretty dirty.
+I know that burning it's pretty dirty.

-We don't want to we don't want to take too much of it out of the atmosphere.
+We don't want to, we don't want to take too much of it out of the atmosphere.

 It's really hard to fathom.

-Um if you take a cue ball, it is smoother than the Earth.
+If you take a cue ball, it is smoother than the Earth.

-The Earth is so big that the peaks and valleys, the highest points and the the lowest points on the planet are closer together proportionally to the circumference of the planet than the highest and lowest points on a cue ball.
+The Earth is so big that the peaks and valleys, the highest points and the lowest points on the planet are closer together proportionally to the circumference of the planet than the highest and lowest points on a cue ball.

-Oh wow.
+Oh, wow.

 Because it's such a big planet.

-I we don't think about it as big because you can travel to the other side of it in 12 hours or whatever on an airplane, but you go really fucking fast when you're on an airplane.
+We don't think about it as big because you can travel to the other side of it in 12 hours or whatever on an airplane, but you go really fucking fast when you're on an airplane.

 And it's just huge.

-But it's still it's still like a mind-blowing fact.
+But it's still, it's still like a mind-blowing fact.

 I mean, it's been through a lot and it's pretty big.